 How to Win at Salary Negotiations

 Hope you guys enjoy today’s guest post from my friend Katie!
-Enjoy, and let us know what you think!
+She’s making salary negotiations look so easy!

 For years I had a hard time figuring out how much I should be paid—and then asking for it.
 Yes, I struggled with confidence issues and imposter syndrome, but I mainly just didn’t know how to calculate what I was worth, and then make my case.